Friday, 3 January 2014

 The goals of Luke Jephcott in 2020-21 helped Argyle to survival.
 Steven Schumacher took over as manager in December 2021, with his side just missing out on a playoff berth as the goals of Ryan Hardie thrilled the Home Park faithful.

 Finn Azaz starred in a real team effort in 2022-23 as Plymouth lifted the League One title.
 Heroic manager Schumacher was attracted to the Stoke City job as Ian Collins replaced him.
-Morgan Whittaker provided the goals as the side consolidated their second tier status.
+Morgan Whittaker provided the goals as the side retained their second tier status.
+Wayne Rooney was appointed as the new Argyle manager in May 2024.

 My visit